CAS-LRJ/RefineRobustness/README.md

         print('Passlist:',pass_list)
         print('Nopasslist:',nopass_list)
 ```
-**_Hint_ Batch Verify Experiments in paper use optimization 2**

 ### Quantitative robustness verification on ACAS Xu networks

 The quantitative robustness experiment can give an over-approximation of the unsafe region.
-We firstly calculate the max robustness radius of a property using DeepPoly.
+We first calculate the maximum robustness radius of a property using DeepPoly.
 After adding a disturbance, we use our method and DeepPoly to give the over-approximation of the unsafe region.
 ```
     net_list=['nnet/ACASXU_experimental_v2a_4_2.nnet']
     property_list=['properties/local_robustness_2.txt']